Hazard (game)

-Hazard is an early English game played with two dice; it was mentioned in Geoffrey Chaucer's Canterbury Tales in the 14th century.

-Despite its complicated rules, hazard was very popular in the 17th and 18th centuries and was often played for money.
-At Crockford's Club in London, hazard was especially popular.
-In the 19th century, the game craps developed from hazard through a simplification of the rules.
-Craps is now popular in North America but neither game remains popular amongst the rest of the world.
+Hazard is an early English game played with two dice.
+It was mentioned in Geoffrey Chaucer's Canterbury Tales in the 14th century.
+Despite its complicated rules, Hazard was very popular in the 17th and 18th centuries and was often played for money.
+Hazard was especially popular at Crockford's Club in London.
+In the 19th century, the game craps developed from Hazard through a simplification of the rules.
+Craps is now popular in North America but neither game remains popular within the rest of the world.

 Rules

-Any number may play, but only one player – the caster – has the dice at any one time.
+Any number may play, but only one player – the caster – has the dice at any time.

 In each round, the caster specifies a number between 5 and 9 inclusive: this is the main.
 They then throw two dice.